qiaolinhan/giao/havingfun/tracking/DeepSORT/learn_YOLO.md

 </p>

-Adding the `sqrt` for weights is to solve the problem of where there is a smaller offset, as shown in the
+Adding the `sqrt` for weights is to solve the problem of where there is a smaller offset, as shown in the formular bellow
 $$\lambda_{coord} \sum_{i=0}^{S^2} \sum_{j = 0}^B \mathbf{1}_{ij}^{obj}(\sqrt{w_i} -\sqrt{\hat{w_i}})^2$$

 The confidence could be considered in the situation of foreground and